Ministry of Public Security Active Service Forces: Inter-agency cooperation

 The Border Defense Corps previously had intel sharing with local Economic Crimes Investigation units, the HKPF, the General Administration of Customs Anti-Smuggling Bureau along with local Public Security Bureau Public Order units.

 On September 23, 2009, the Shenzhen Border Defense Detachment conducted a joint anti-hijacking exercise with the HKPF.
 In the process, a crew member from the Shenzhen Border Defense Detachment fell into the water.
 Border Defense officers Liu Cheng, Shen Weixiong and Qiu Wenliang attempted to save the crew member which resulted in the 3 border defense officers being killed by the propeller.
 Qiu's body was found 3 days later, and on September 28 all 3 officers were given Martyr status.

 International cooperation

 The Border Defense Corps has also been deployed in UN Peacekeeping operations.
 Between 2006 and 2018, the Border Defense Corps was deployed in peacekeeping 10 times, with a total of 1325 officers being deployed for peacekeeping.

-In November 27–28 of 2011, the Guangxi Border Defense Corps had a meeting and signed a treaty with the Vietnam Border Guard's Lạng Sơn, Cao Bằng and Quảng Ninh provincial commands regarding cooperation against international crime and illegally crossing borders.
+On November 27–28, 2011, the Guangxi Border Defense Corps had a meeting and signed a treaty with the Vietnam Border Guard's Lạng Sơn, Cao Bằng and Quảng Ninh provincial commands regarding cooperation against international crime and illegally crossing borders.